jouniverse/google-solar-api-m/README.md

 - Add economic analysis for locations, especially if the service becomes available outside the US.
 - Add more detailed analysis of the results, such as life cycle cost analysis.
 - Add decision making tools.
+- Add complementary information from other APIs (like PVGIS or OpenWeatherMap).

 ## License